JAWorsfold/CV/README.md

 ## Education
 ### Birkbeck, University of London | MSc Computer Science | Distinction
 #### 09/2017 - 09/2019
-This intensive programme provided a solid grounding for a career in IT, imparting an in-depth knowledge of computing, software development, and programming.
+This intensive programme provided a solid grounding for a career in IT.
+It imparted an in-depth knowledge of computing, software development, and programming.
 I investigated current areas of research from `Cloud Computing` and `Big Data`, to `Machine Learning` and `Natural Language Processing`.

 In addition to cutting-edge research, the course covered a variety of topics including `Object-Oriented` and `Functional Programming`, `SOLID principles` and `Design Patterns`, the `Software Development Life Cycle`, `Information Systems and Retrieval`, `Computer Architecture`, `Operating Systems`, and fundamentals from `binary` and `boolean algebra`, to `data structures and algorithms`.